-- (i) Allow for underground electricity distribution to all properties within the Precinct, by Energex or another appropriate supplier of electricity; - Arrange for the provision of underground conduits along all road verges within the (ii) Precinct and adjacent roads to meet the anticipated demands of the DCP area.
+(ii) Arrange for the provision of underground conduits along all road verges within the Precinct and adjacent roads to meet the anticipated demands of the DCP area.

-INFRASTRUCTURE AFFECTED OR \mathbf{BY} PRECINCT 7.2 REQUIRED DEVELOPMENT
+7.2 INFRASTRUCTURE AFFECTED OR REQUIRED BY PRECINCT DEVELOPMENT

 - (i) The development of the Precinct may place demands on the following infrastructure:

 - Roads external to the DCP area and the Precinct;

 - Water supply infrastructure;

 - Sewerage infrastructure:

 - Stormwater infrastructure;

 - Parks;

 - Community facilities;

 - Electricity and gas supply;

 - Communications systems; and

 - State Government Infrastructure.

 - (ii) The infrastructure described in clause 7.1 above, together with the obligations of the Principal Developer under infrastructure agreements will mitigate the adverse affects on the above infrastructure.